-For concrete batching and aggregate processing, particulate matter (PM), consisting of aggregate, sand, cement and cement supplement dust, is the primary pollutant of concern.
+For concrete batching, particulate matter (PM), consisting primarily of cement and cement supplement dust, but including some aggregate and sand dust emissions, is the primary pollutant of concern.
 In addition, there are emissions of metals that are associated with cement and cement supplement from concrete batching.
-Most of the emission sources are fugitive in nature.
+Most of the emission points are fugitive in nature.
+Fugitive sources include the transfer of sand and aggregate, vehicle traffic, and wind erosion from sand and aggregate storage piles.
+The amount of fugitive emissions generated during the transfer of sand and aggregate depends primarily on the surface moisture content of these materials.
 The point sources of emissions include those activities that are controlled (e.g., the transfer of cement and cement supplement material to silos and weigh hopper and truck loading).